DappCoderr/Whitelist_Dapp/README.md

 For editing, compiling, debugging and deploying smart contracts we have used Hardhat.

-- Basic JavaScript Project setup using Hardhat
+- Basic JavaScript Project setup using Hardhat.
-  `npm install --save-dev hardhat @nomicfoundation/hardhat-toolbox` `npx hardhat`
+- `npm install --save-dev hardhat @nomicfoundation/hardhat-toolbox`
+- `npx hardhat`

 - Deployment of Contract on Sepolia Network
-  `npx hardhat run scripts/deploy.js --network sepolia`
+- `npx hardhat run scripts/deploy.js --network sepolia`